vaphor/array-benchmarks/README.md

 1. See information on the tools found/notfound and the number of files being built.
 2. See files being created one by one
 3. View a result table once computation is finished

+__Note : The Makefile does not use a dependency to the different tools.
+Therefore, if you update your tools, please run `make clean`__

 ## The results